Ruon90/PCBuildMate/README.md

 2. Preprocessing / Presorting

-   - Compatibility pruning: remove coponents that are out of budget and / or worse benchmarked performance than current build, then prune incompatible components for iterative loop (DDR generation differences, case size issues).
+   - Compatibility pruning: remove components that are out of budget and/or worse benchmarked performance than the current build, then prune incompatible components for the iterative loop (DDR generation differences, case size issues).
    - Price / performance deltas: for each candidate replacement compute `Δprice = price_new - price_old` and `Δperf = perf_new - perf_old` (where `perf` is Blender score for workstation or UserBenchmark scores for gaming).
    - Presort by `Δperf` descending.